 - CORE-OM – the 34 item main “Outcome Measure” (hence “OM”).
 Please stay with the original name “CORE-OM” rather than “CORE-34”.
-Designed for adults, probably usable down to about 16 depending on literacy.
-The root of the short forms.
+Designed for adults, probably usable down to about age 16 depending on literacy.
+The root of the short forms which are these.

 - CORE-SF/A – first of the two original quasi-parallel 18 item forms.

 - CORE-SF/B – second of those original short forms.

 - CORE-10 – more recent short form as the pressure for yet shorter forms grew and it became clear that few practitioners alternate the original short forms.

 - GP-CORE – short form for general population survey work.
 No risk items.